dilshankarunarathne/docker-notes/README.md

 Every operating system has its own kernel.
 On a Linux machine we can only run Linux containers, because these containers need Linux.
 On a Windows machine however, we can run both Windows and Linux containers.
 Because since Windows 10, a custom-built Linux kernel ships with Windows.
+So, with the Windows kernel that's always been on Windows, and the new Linux kernel,